© Unofficial Royalty 2024

 October 13, 1853 – Birth of Lillie Langtry, actress and mistress of King Edward VII of the United Kingdom, born Emilie Charlotte Le Breton on the Island of Jersey, Channel Islands, a British Crown Dependency

 Lillie Langtry was the mistress of the future King Edward VII (while he was Prince of Wales) from 1877-1880.
 A married socialite at the time, she later embarked on a career in the theatre, with the encouragement and support of the Prince.
 She also took several other lovers, including Prince Louis of Battenberg, the Prince of Wales’s future nephew-by-marriage, who possibly fathered her only child.
-Lillie remained in close contact with The Prince of Wales, and was an invited guest to his coronation, sitting alongside Sarah Bernhardt and Lady Randolph Churchill.
-She was also an invited guest to his funeral in 1910.
+Lillie remained in close contact with The Prince of Wales, and was a guest at his coronation, sitting alongside Sarah Bernhardt and Lady Randolph Churchill.
+She was also a guest at his funeral in 1910.
 Lillie, aged 75, died of pneumonia in Monaco in the early morning of February 12, 1929.
 Per her wishes, she was buried along with her parents at St. Saviour’s Church in Jersey.

 Unofficial Royalty: Lillie Langtry, actress and mistress of King Edward VII of the United Kingdom